coderamen666/srd-v3.5-md/epic/epic-spells.md

 This seed can summon an outsider.
 It appears where the caster designates and acts immediately, on his or her turn, if its spell resistance is overcome and it fails a Will saving throw.
-It attacks the caster's opponents to the best of its ability.
+It attacks the caster’s opponents to the best of its ability.
 If the caster can communicate with the outsider, he or she can direct it not to attack, to attack particular enemies, or to perform other actions.
 The spell conjures an